RosaryMala/engineeredcompatibility/README.md

      - Adds Archwood woodset to the Sawmill
      - Add Sourceberries to the Fermenter
      - Adds Wilden drops to the Crusher for bonemeal
-     - Adds `forge:leather` compatibility to the Annotated Codex recipe
      - Adds Magebloom to the Cloche
  - Create:
      - Adds Sphalerite mineral vein for Zinc from the Excavator